AI-Companion/AI-Companion/README.md

 # Marabou machine learning toolkit

-Natural Language Processing and computer vision API.
+Natural Language Processing and computer vision tool.
 The goal is to enable non machine learning specialists to leverage the advantages of various nlp/ computer vision use cases using an easy interface.
-Our goal is to offer a toolkit enabling low cost integration of machine learning capabilities in the business use cases
+We enable low cost integration of machine learning capabilities in the business use cases
 The API offers 3 scenarios:
 - Sentiment analysis: Deriving sentiments in sentences (positive, negative, neutral), in articles or in a stream of data such as tweets or product reviews.
 - Named entity recognition: Identifies predefined entities in a given text such as Date, Person, Location ...